shameer/Culturia/wiredtiger.md

 - `<session>` has a `<connection>` as parent.
 It's not threadsafe.
 - `<cursor>` has a `<session>` as parent.

-The last section is about the optional but useful *packing procedures*.
-This is important to read this section to better understand wiredtiger and debug your programs.

 ### connection

 #### `connection-open home config) -> connection`